-Graduation Ceremony – Held in May following final exams.
+Graduation Ceremony – Held in May and December following final exams.

 Hazing – Hazing means any intentional knowing or reckless act on or off campus directed against a student that endangers the mental or physical health or the safety of a student for the purpose of being initiated into any Blinn College official upon request.

 Health Science Center (HSC) – Texas A&M’s Health Science Center houses the Allied Health program at Blinn College.
 Allied Health courses and staff are located at the HSC.
 In addition, a number of traditional academic courses will be offered at the HSC.

 Humanities Courses – Humanities courses are classes covering subjects such as literature, philosophy, and the fine arts.

 Incomplete – A grade of “I” stands for Incomplete.
 That is assessed to a course for one reason only; failure of a student to complete a vital portion (final exam, paper, etc.) of a course because of a situation beyond the control of the student.

 Junior/Community College – A Junior/Community College is a two-year institution of higher education.
 Course offerings generally include a transfer curriculum with credits transferable toward a bachelor’s degree at a four-year college, and an occupational or technical curriculum with courses of study designed to prepare students for employment in two years.

 Major/Minor – A major is a student’s chosen field of study.
 It usually requires the successful completion of a specified number of credit hours.
 A minor is designated as a specific number of credit hours in a secondary field of study.